 - Do they want generic information, or specific information about your brand vs your competitors?

 - Are they looking for a quick answer or something with depth?

 Regardless of whether you are at a life insurance, health insurance, property insurance, auto insurance, or business insurance company, make search intent and relevance your priority.
-Then, pick keywords with the metrics that best support that goal.
+Then, pick keywords with the best SEO metrics to support that goal.

-FYI, we wrote an entire post about full-funnel marketing here: What the Heck is ToFu, MoFu BoFu?!
+FYI, we wrote an entire post about full-funnel marketing here.

 A person who’s in the awareness stage may not even have insurance on their mind.
 They might be making a broad search like “how to teach a teenager to drive”, “safe driving tips”, “how to get my teen to wear a seatbelt when driving”, or “what puts teen drivers at greatest risk of a crash”.
 They are looking for education.
 So, an infographic like this one from Hanover Insurance Group could satisfy that intent.